 Each valve shall irrigate a hydrozone with similar site, slope, sun exposure, soil conditions, and plant materials with similar water use.

+Plants in biotreatment soils shall be on a separate valve.

 Sprinkler heads and other emission devices shall be selected based on what is appropriate for the plant type within that hydrozone.